expectedparrot/edsl/docs/starter_tutorial.rst

    os.environ['GOOGLE_API_KEY'] = 'your_key_here'
    os.environ['OPENAI_API_KEY'] = 'your_key_here'

-Note that EDSL will store your API keys in your system's memory only for the duration of your session.
+Note that this will store your API keys in your system's memory only for the duration of your session.
 If you restart your session, you will need to set your API keys again.

-If you are not planning to use one of these providers you can delete the line.
+If you are not planning to use one or more of these providers you can delete the line.
-This will ensure that you get an error message if you accidentally try to use that provider without a valid API key.
+This will ensure that you get an error message if you accidentally try to use an LLM without a valid API key.

 Caution
 ~~~~~~~